Eletricity Reliability

 2 Annual availability of basic network transformers

 3 Brazil’s power transmission businesses do not control system reliability through SAIDI.
-However, it is possible to calculate SAIDI for the share of the National Interconnected System (Sistema Interligado Nacional – SIN) that is controlled by Copel, by converting the availability index related to our transmission lines into unavailability (1 – availability) and multiplying the result by the quantity of seconds in a year.
+However, it is possible to calculate SAIDI for the share of the National Interconnected System (Sistema Interligado Nacional – SIN) that is controlled by Copel, by converting the availability index related to our transmission lines into unavailability (1 – availability) and multiplying the result by the quantity of hours in a year.